+Professor: T. Adams, C. Perry

-Professor: C. Perry, W. Zade Associate Professors: T. Adams, D. Brenegan Assistant Professors: H. Lavine, M. Tuthill, N. Leonard Instructor: C. Pesce Visiting Instructors: J. Brok
+Associate Professors: H. LaVine, M. Tuthill Assistant Professors: B. Krieg, N. Leonard Instructor: H. Gehlert, T. Kroeker, C. O'Brien

-Contact: Dr. Deb Brenegan Phone: (573) 592-5239 Email: Debra.Brenegan@westminster-mo.edu
+Contact: Dr. Maureen Tuthill Phone: (573) 592-5066

+Email: Maureen.Tuthill@westminster-mo.edu

 The Department of English Language and Literature offers a major program of study leading to a Bachelor of Arts in English, as well as a minor program of study in English.
 Lower-level courses in the department support the college's General Education Program.
 By studying British, American, and world literatures, students who major or minor in English learn to read closely, to think critically, and to write clearly.
-All majors identify one of three areas of emphasis: literary criticism, creative writing, or journalism/publication.
+English majors may pursue one of three areas of emphasis, literary criticism, creative writing or English education, or choose a degree without an area of emphasis.
 Students who meet the requirements are invited to complete an Honors Sequence in their area of emphasis.
-Students may also complete an English education major by consultation with the English and Education departments.
 A major in English provides a solid foundation for the business world, law school, journalism, education, or graduate study in any field.